Beecher's Bibles

-Sharps Model 1852 (nearly the same as Model 1853).
+A Sharps Model 1852, nearly the same as Model 1853.
 The breech is open, waiting for a bullet to be loaded directly into the barrel.
 The hammer strikes a percussion cap at the round nipple igniting black powder in the paper cartridge.
 Demonstration video.

 Breech closed, ready to fire.
 Most guns at this time were muzzle loading which took much longer to operate.

 "Beecher's Bibles" was the name given to the breech-loading Sharps rifle that were supplied to and used by the anti-slavery settlers and combatants in Kansas, during the Bleeding Kansas period (1854–1860).